Keaney Financial Services Terms of Business

 Please note, we may, with your consent, share information with our associated company Keaney Insurance Brokers Limited, with which we have a referral arrangement for general insurance products.

 Please contact us at email@example.com if you have any concerns about your personal data.

 Consumer Insurance Contracts Act 2019

-Certain provisions of the Consumer Insurance Contracts Act, aimed at enhancing consumer protection, are effective from 1 September 2020.
-Set out below are some specific points arising from the new legislation:
+Certain provisions of the Consumer Insurance Contracts Act, aimed at enhancing consumer protection, are set out below:

 The consumer is under a duty to pay their premium within a reasonable time, or otherwise in accordance with the terms of the contract of insurance.

 A court of competent jurisdiction can reduce the pay-out to the consumer where they are in breach of their duties under the Act, in proportion to the breach involved.